BadIdeaFactory/corporate/documents/operating.md

 2. Where are the lulz?
 3. Does it make you thinking face emoji?
 4. Is it realistic to implement through BIFFUD?
-5. If the project were a character in Dungeons and Dragons, what would it's alignment be?
+5. If the project were a character in Dungeons and Dragons, what would its alignment be?

 The BIFFUD brand deserves compelling answers to questions 1 and 2.
 Projects should be realistic to implement, and should be "Chaotic Good", "Neutral Good", or